 1.1 The continuum of normal ageing and Alzheimer's cognitive decline [18].
-4 1.2 The Pinball Recall Lumosity game for cognitive training of working memory (left) and a visuospatial/executive "find the logical path" task from the MoCA screening test (right) 5 1.3 The research stages of the PhD study, the published papers, and the research questions they address.
+4 1.2 The Pinball Recall Lumosity game for cognitive training of working memory (left) and a visuospatial/executive "find the logical path" task from the MaCA acrossing test (right) F 1.0 task from the MoCA screening test (right).
+5 1.3 The research stages of the PhD study, the published papers, and the research questions they address.
 6 2.1 The interconnected disciplines and the research focus area of this PhD study (highlighted in grey).
-12 2.2 The Serious Games taxonomy, presenting the serious games' designed purpose (x axis) and their actual application areas (y axis) [63] 13 3.1 The taxonomy of serious games for dementia (SG4D) 30 3.2 The core architecture of the gaming system, as described in [16] 34 3.3 The word game (upper left), the speed/shape-matching game (upper right), and a success message (lower), during the game testing stage.
-36 3.4 Mockups of the CogARC menu design (up) and the mini-games de- sign (down) 37 3.5 Mean iGEQ scores (with standard deviation bars) across the seven dimensions of Game Experience, for the mini-games of the CogARC 40 3.6 game 40 5.0 (upper right) followed by the login screen (lower left) and the Smartku- ber main menu (lower right).
-41 3.7 The flowchart of a full gaming session with Smartkuber 42 3.8 The iGEQ mean scores (with standard deviation bars) across the seven 2.0 dimensions of Game Experience, for the Smartkuber game 44 3.9 The 5 mini-game levels of a Smartkuber gaming session (tablet PC view), their solutions (AR view), and the endgame screen - leader- board (tablet PC view).
+12 2.2 The Serious Games taxonomy, presenting the serious games' designed purpose (x axis) and their actual application areas (y axis) [63] 13 3.1 The taxonomy of serious games for dementia (SG4D) 30 3.2 The core architecture of the gaming system, as described in [16].
+34 3.3 The word game (upper left), the speed/shape-matching game (upper 01 right), and a success message (lower), during the game testing stage.
+36 3.4 Mockups of the CogARC menu design (up) and the mini-games de- sign (down) 37 3.5 Mean iGEQ scores (with standard deviation bars) across the seven dimensions of Game Experience, for the mini-games of the CogARC game 40 3.6 The Smartkuber setup (upper left), the Smartkuber loading screen (upper right) followed by the login screen (lower left) and the Smartku- 10 ber main menu (lower right).
+41 3.7 The flowchart of a full gaming session with Smartkuber.
+42 3.8 The iGEQ mean scores (with standard deviation bars) across the seven 0.0 dimensions of Game Experience, for the Smartkuber game 44 3.9 The 5 mini-game levels of a Smartkuber gaming session (tablet PC view), their solutions (AR view), and the endgame screen - leader- board (tablet PC view).
 Identifiable information and copyrighted material (under the fair use policy for research purposes) are redacted or blurred out.
 45 6.1 The Cognitive Passport and its Ecosystem.
-67 7.1 A brain training game about recognising cities, from SmartBrain Games .
-80
+67 7.1 A brain training game about recognising cities, from SmartBrain Games 80